 Jess: Oh, yes.

-Nicki: They don’t have it.
-They don’t know anything about how to build a tribe.
+They don’t know anything about how to build a following as a coach.
 They’re not just pretty faces, but to the interwebs world, they’re a beautiful face, so they get a lot of followers.
 If they put something out, they’re putting other people’s stuff out a lot.
 Just modeling things for other people.
 But they don’t have a viable business of their own.
 I know people probably hear that a lot, but I cannot beat that drum enough to say you do not need thousands and thousands of people to have a viable … I think you and I are proof of that.
 We have good followings.

 Jess: I do not have the swipe up feature.